I thought I was Born Again?

 "Do not be amazed that I said to you, 'You must be born again.'

 There is a necessity to be rebirthed of those who are the called of YHVH (God).
 By regeneration only, can the truth be understood; as for others that don't act on the word of the Lord, they neither can, nor will be born again.
-But the people of Yehovah (God) "MUST"; partly because it is the will of Yehovah; it is his purpose and resolution, that they shall be regenerated; he has chosen them.
-How? (through sanctification of the Spirit), unto salvation by Messiah (Romans 8:30).
+It is the will and purpose of Yehovah that those he has chosen be regenerated through sanctification of the Spirit unto salvation by Messiah (Romans 8:30).

 Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit, and that your fruit should remain: that whatsoever ye shall ask of the Father in my name, he may give it you.
 (John 15:16)